Roberto Mancini: Management style

-At Manchester City, Mancini had inherited a team from Mark Hughes, which while showing great prolificity and potential in front of goal, had an insecure defence.
+At Manchester City, Mancini had inherited a team from Mark Hughes, which, while showing great prolificity and potential in front of goal, had an insecure defence.
 Intensively coaching his defence enabled him to get his tenure at City off to a positive start.
 In Inter's 2007–08 Serie A-winning season, Inter Milan conceded the fewest goals in the league with 26, 11 fewer than Juventus and Roma, and at City, his team gradually garnered a reputation as being well organised defensively and tough to break down.
 In Mancini's first full season in charge at City, they conceded 33 goals in the Premier League, the fewest along with Chelsea and 18 clean sheets, the highest in the 2010–11 Premier League season.

 Mancini's training methods have been criticised by some City players, especially by ex-Manchester City fitness coach Raymond Verheijen, who is a personal fitness coach for Craig Bellamy.
 During his time at City, Mancini tried to stamp his authority with rebellious players who were not performing well and stated: "If a top player is not happy then it's better to go."

 Mancini is known to use the media to alleviate the pressure from his players.
 Following City's defeat to Arsenal in the 2011–12 season, a deficit of eight points had been established between rivals Manchester United with only six matches left to play.
 After the Arsenal match, he believed the deficit was catchable.
 City, however, won the next match convincingly against West Bromwich Albion 4–0, but from then on Mancini maintained in post-match interviews that the title race was over.
 City won the next three matches, meaning a win against Manchester United would put them top of the league on goal difference.
-City beat United 1–0, with Mancini conceding the title race was back on but that United was favourites with two matches to play.
+City beat United 1–0, with Mancini conceding the title race was back on but that United was the favourite with two matches to play.
 Mancini's unorthodox approach worked, and City won the league on goal difference with 89 points after six consecutive league wins in the final six matches.
 Mancini's players believed his approach alleviated pressure and helped City to win the last six league matches, which won the title on goal difference.
 Mancini stated afterwards that he always believed personally that City could win the title, but wanted his players to prove they could despite his public statements suggesting otherwise.